 The LORD sits enthroned over the flood;

 the LORD sits enthroned as king forever.
 (Ps 29:3,10)

 The psalm opens with the image of Yahweh “thundering”, or displaying his power over the water.
 By the end of the psalm he is enthroned on it, having conquered and brought order to it.
 The flood Yahweh is described as being enthroned over is the only use of the word outside of the deluge narrative of the early chapters of Genesis – water described as destructive enough to flood the earth.
 The psalmist ascribed power over these waters to Yahweh; something Canaanites ascribed to Baal.

-Much more could be said about the psalm including about its great age28, its ancient meter29, and its use in the feasts of Tabernacles and Pentecost30; we have only scratched its surface.
+Much more could be said about the psalm including about its great age, its ancient meter, and its use in the feasts of Tabernacles and Pentecost; we have only scratched its surface.
 However, from a Baal-worshipping Israelite agriculturalist’s point of view, the psalm’s intent has become abundantly clear: